MESAHub/mesa-contrib/hooks/detach_binary/README.md

 [Renzo et al.
 2019](https://ui.adsabs.harvard.edu/abs/2019A%26A...624A..66R/abstract)).
-It assumes that you are running a binary with `evolve_both_stars = .true.` and will stop the run otherwise when called.
+It assumes that you are running a binary with `evolve_both_stars = .true.` and will stop the run otherwise when invoked.

+When calling this routine:
+ * star 1 will be turned into a point mass, the `b% d_i%` pointer is set to star 2
+ * the binary separation is set to something enormous (`1d99` solar radii)
+ * tides, RLOF, magnetic braking, and angular momentum accretion will be ignored in the remaining evolution

 ## Usage